Diablo-web/Solar-system/README.md

 # Solar-system
 This is a Computer Graphic project.
-Implemented in C++
+Implemented in C++ language.